 About the Section on Bioethics

-The essay contest is open to all medical students, trainees, and pediatricians (including pediatric subspecialists and pediatric surgical specialists).
+The contest is open to all medical students and pediatricians (including pediatric subspecialists and pediatric surgical specialists).
 Those who are in residency or fellowship, or who have completed training within the last 5 years, are especially encouraged to submit entries.
-Individuals who currently serve on the AAP Committee on Bioethics or the AAP Section on Bioethics Executive Committee are not eligible to compete in the contest.
+Individuals who currently serve on the AAP Committee on Bioethics or the AAP Section on Bioethics Executive Committee are not eligible for the essay contest.

 Bioethics Resident Curriculum: Case-Based Teaching Guides